 How To Work Through A Potty Training Regression

 For all the parents who are going through this right now, there is some good news: regression periods are generally short-lived.
-Yes, it’s aggravating, but here are some suggestions for getting through it and on the other side.
+Yes, it’s aggravating, but here are some suggestions for getting through this regressive behavior.

 Talk To Your Child